Shelf-ready packaging: Background

 Retailers, particularly large big-box stores, superstores and warehouse clubs, sell large quantities of fast-moving consumer goods.
 These retailers often want to have items shipped from their distribution centers to the stores in unit loads and bulk boxes: these can be stocked without handling of the merchandise.
 The purpose of corrugated shipping containers is to put case goods directly onto shelves and stocking locations without individually handling the unit packs or primary packages.
-Retailers often require products to come in shelf-ready packaging to reduce stocking costs by saving labor expenses.
+Many large retailers ask for items to remain on pallets rather than use shelves.
+Retailers often require products to come in retail-ready packaging to reduce stocking costs by saving labor expenses.

 Ready-to-go display stands and end caps are put in the retail sales location by forklift trucks without assembly or manual handling of unit packs.

 Requirements

 Retailers commonly specify all aspects of incoming logistics and packaging to their suppliers.
 This includes pallet size, bar code format and placement, RFID tags, strength of corrugated shipping containers etc. Boxes must be easy to open and prepare for stocking.
 Several designs are available.
-Box perforations, tear tape, etc. must be intuitive and easy. box cutters are often discouraged.
+Box perforations, tear tape, etc. must be intuitive and easy.
+Box cutters are often discouraged.
 Frequently, requirements for reusable packaging and sustainable packaging are also provided.

 The principles of shelf-ready packaging are almost universal.
 Not all retailers have identical requirements.
 For example, Costcos "Structural Packaging Specifications", Target's "Shelf Ready and Transit Packaging Standards, Hardgoods", and Walmart's "RRP and PDQ Display Standard Style Guide" are similar but not identical.

 Regional coordination in Europe has produced an agreement on common functional requirements for the design of SRP.
 The Efficient Consumer Response (ECR), Europe Working Group, has published "Shelf Ready Packaging" to help standardize programs.

 Manufacturers and packagers need to be aware of the diverse requirements of retailers as they package and ship products.
 Sometimes consultants and contract packagers with experience in shelf-ready-packaging are useful.